regularcoder/regularcoder/reading.md

 >
 > The two essays are completely opposite to the short stories in terms of readability.
 They were dense, complex and I got very little out of them.
 8. The Giver by Lois Lowry (4/5)
+9. Ender's Shadow by Orson Scott Card (3/5)
+10. Ōoku: The Inner Chambers, Vol. 1 by Fumi Yoshinaga (4/5)
+> I was lucky enough to get a mint condition copy of this manga from the public library.
+It is based in an alternate world where a mysterious disease kills most young men (and only men).
+The resulting imbalance in the gender ratio has resulted in society turning matriarchal with women filling most roles that men usually held.
+The Shogun is a woman and her harem, called the Ōoku, is filled with men instead of women.
+>
+> It is in this Ōoku that most of the story takes place.
+The Ōoku has an elaborate series of ranks and duties with many traditions, customs and rules.
+This is to be expected because of its insulation from the outside world - men once admitted to the Ōoku can never leave and are forbidden from speaking to outsiders about what goes on inside.